Bandwidth/bandwidth.github.io/campaigns/guides/bandwidth10dlcCampaignImportUiGuide.md

 You should see **Numbers** in the navigation bar.
 If you select it, you will be routed to a sub navigation where you will see **My Numbers**.
-If you select it, can search for a TN and view the details page.
+If you select it, you can search for a TN and view the details page.

 <img src="../../images/tn-option-order-2.png" style="max-width:95%">
 <img src="../../images/tn-option-order-3.png" style="max-width:95%">